zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 But for whatever reason, education, [[circumstance]], they didn’t get the chance to think as big, so the outcome is not as big.
 So, it’s just better to think big.
 [[Obviously]], rationally, within your [[means]], stay optimistic.

+The [[cynics]] and the pessimists, what they’re really saying, it’s unfortunate, but they’re saying, “I’ve given up.
+I don’t think I can do anything.
+And so the world to me just looks like a world where nobody can do anything.
+And so __why should ~~not~~ you go__ do something because if you fail, then I’m right, which is great.
+But __if you succeed, then you just make me look bad__.”